vadosnaprimer/pspkvm/Readme.txt

 The phoneME website is here: https://phoneme.dev.java.net/

 The goal of the pspkvm project is to port the phoneMEFeature project to the Sony PSP game console.
-If you're seeking a honeMEAdvanced port for the PSP, please see the project here: https://sourceforge.net/projects/pspme
+If you're seeking a phoneMEAdvanced port for the PSP, please see the project here: https://sourceforge.net/projects/pspme

 --------------------------------